 - macOS Contacts (Mac only) - Shows the macOS Address Book.
 (See also Using the macOS Contacts App.)

 - Collected Addresses - When your messages are downloaded, any address that you've sent messages to and received messages from will be added here.
 To turn off this feature, go to Preferences (Mac) or Options (Windows) > Composition > Addressing, and uncheck "Add outgoing email addresses..."

 Lists (also known as Distribution Lists) are sub-collections of your Address Book Groups which allow you to easily and repeatedly send messages to multiple recipients.
 You can create lists within the Personal Address Book or Collected Addresses.
 Then, to populate the lists with the correct contacts, drag and drop them from the main collection to the specific list in the sidebar.

 For macOS users, any changes you wish to make to Lists should be performed in the macOS Contacts app.
 Any changes will automatically be updated in Postbox.

 Within the Address Book, you can create new contacts by clicking the New Card button in the toolbar, and fill in the information into the appropriate fields.

-Note to our Mac users: The Postbox Address Book will provide you with an ability to connect to LDAP servers.
-However, Postbox cannot use LDAP servers setup in within the MAP Address Book.
+Note to our macOS users: The Postbox Address Book will provide you with an ability to connect to LDAP servers.
+However, Postbox cannot access LDAP servers setup in within the Mac Contacts App.